Thank you for this very important question. Many people have written to The Refiner's Fire asking the same thing.

 So you see "Christmas" would not be bad to do, if it actually celebrated the Messiah's birth in a manner that honored Him and YHWH and people spent time learning and talking about what it meant.
 But "Christmas", as it is celebrated today the world over, is sadly off the mark.

-At the same time, Easter is also off the mark, because the Resurrection happened at Passover.
+At the same time, Easter is also off the mark, because the Resurrection happened at Pssover (see "The pagan origins of Easter").
 It's His death and resurrection that are important - not dressing in one's Sunday finest and watching the sun rise, and having kids gather colored eggs.

 So, the answer to your question is not "will we be punished", rather, it should be "does it matter!": Yes, it matters to YHWH.
 He actually commanded His people to keep His feasts, His annual appointed times, and we really don't have a right to veer from that and make phony holidays more important.